How to Find a Nurse Preceptor Who is Right for You

 To find the right nurse preceptor for you, be prepared to ask the right questions, have the right answers for your preceptor, and communicate the correct requirements.
 All of these factors combined can lead to a wonderful partnership.
 As you review the resume or the curriculum vitae (CV) of prospective preceptors, look for a nurse who:

-- Holds either a bachelor’s or graduate degree in nursing, depending on the program level
+- Holds a graduate degree in nursing, depending on the program level

 - Is educated in the area where they’re teaching or providing supervision, or be clinically experienced in those areas